enloe92/med-tracker-server/README.md

 GET /api/games/all
 ```

-As the title suggests, returns all medication types in the database
+returns all medication types in the database

 ```
 GET /api/games